srikanth261/PUI2017_sn2495/HW7_sn2495/README.md

 Assignement 2: Again worked with Davey and Imran on this.
 We collaborated on Autherea.
 Davey did most of the write up.
 I contributed the methodology part of the write up.

+The PDF version of the document is attached to this homework.
+It can also be found at the following link: https://www.authorea.com/210947/1TFOO9JcPyG635su70csNw